Bernadette Brooten: Biography

 Brooten graduated from University of Portland with a B.A., and Harvard University with a Ph.D. in 1982.

-She studied theology at the University of Tübingen and at Hebrew University.
+Her doctoral thesis was entitled Inscriptional Evidence for Women as Leaders in the Ancient Synagogue.
+Brooten studied theology at the University of Tübingen and at Hebrew University.
 She taught at the Claremont Graduate School, the University of Tübingen, Harvard Divinity School, and the University of Oslo with a 1998 Fulbright Fellowship.

 She served on the Advisory Committee for the Women's Studies in Religion Program at Harvard Divinity School from 1997 to 2008.
+She is also a linguist with eight languages besides English to her credit.

 Brooten is the founder and director of the Feminist Sexual Ethics Project at Brandeis.
-The project aims to create Jewish, Christian, and Muslim sexual ethics rooted in freedom, mutuality, meaningful consent, responsibility, and female (as well as male) pleasure, untainted by slave-holding values.
-These religions' sacred texts and traditions have all tolerated slavery, which has frequently involved the sexual exploitation of women and girls.
-Brooten heads a team of scholars, activists, artists, and policy analysts who are disentangling the nexus of slavery, religion, women, and sexuality.
-They aim to help religious and other people complete the abolition of slavery and move beyond harmful racial and sexual stereotypes.

 Her work is located primarily within the New Testament, post-biblical Judaism, early literature and history, women and religion, and feminist sexual ethics (with a particular focus on law and sexuality).
-Her books have won numerous awards and she has been recognized for her service to the field of Biblical Literature.

 She is currently writing a book on early Christian women who were enslaved or who owned enslaved laborers.